SAP/code-pal-for-abap/docs/checks/method-return-bool.md

 * `was_`
 * `were_`

-or if the name contains one of the following words:
+or contains one of the following words:

 * `exist`
 * `equal`